troymcginnis/jekyll-base-foundation/README.md

 # Jekyll Base Project [Foundation]

-This is a clean base for starting Jekyll static site projects using Zurb Foundation.
+This is a clean base for starting Jekyll static site projects using Zurb Foundation 6.
 This setup is designed more for a standard static website (eg. landing site, company website, etc.) and less for a blogging site.
 This can definitely be modified to be used as a Jekyll blog, if desired - but that wasn't my intention with this.